Health Information Management

 This course will focus on an overview of concepts and issues related to healthcare supervision, management and leadership.
 Through the examination of management and leadership topics, the student will explore the skills and knowledge needed to be successful in a diverse healthcare environment in a variety of situations.
 Topics include the role of the supervisor or manager, the functions of management, delegation, time management, the hiring process, motivating, developing and mentoring staff, performance appraisal, communication, managing change, budgeting and teamwork.
 Students will also learn various employment laws and regulations.
 (Formerly Titled: Healthcare Organizations Management) Prerequisite(s): ENG 101, ENG 102.

 This course will focus on introducing statistical principles, methods, and formulas to the health information management (HIM) students that are essential to the professional.
 Students will become familiar with the definitions of various healthcare statistics; the use of data for financial, clinical, and quality management activities; recognize the importance of accuracy and validity of data and outcomes; use computerized and manual methods of computing and presenting statistical data; and examine regulatory, accreditation, and vital statistics reporting.
 Prerequisite(s): ENG 101, ENG 102, and MAT 105.

 HIM 320 - Electronic Hlth Records/Info Exch (3 credits)

 This course will focus on the basics of electronic health records and health information exchanges.
 Students will learn the purpose, design, and function of these systems along with the legal and regulatory guidelines.
 Emphasis will be placed on the organizational demands and healthcare user needs.
-Prerequisite(s): ENG 101, ENG 102, and HIM 300.
+Prerequisite(s): ENG 101, ENG 102.

 HIM 405 - Healthcare Info Law, Prvcy, & Scrty (3 credits)